Menu

 • Cost-effectiveness: If you’re looking for quality without breaking the bank, High-Tensile steel is your friend.
 It offers solid performance at a more accessible price point.

 • Weight: It’s a bit on the heavier side compared to Chromoly.
-But usually, companies try to make lighter versions, which aren’t as reliably.
+But usually, companies try to make lighter versions, which aren’t as reliable.
 (It’s better to stay away from those.)

 High-Tensile bikes and products will work if you’re about affordability and don’t yet ride hard and burly.
 It’s an excellent choice for beginners.